I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Between 1946 and 1958, the United States carried out 67 nuclear tests in the Pacific Ocean.
 The explosions were piously described as for “the good of mankind and to end all wars.”

-Two-thirds of the tests happened at Enewetak Atoll and left behind a place seriously contaminated with radioactive material.
+Two-thirds of the tests happened at Enewetak Atoll, and they left behind a place seriously contaminated with radioactive material.
 Efforts to clean up the mess ran from 1977 to 1980.

 There was military debris, shattered concrete, and soil tainted with frightening-sounding elements such as plutonium, cesium, and strontium.
 All this toxic waste, 85,000 cubic metres of it, was scooped up and taken to a tiny patch of land called Runit Island, a place that was so badly contaminated that scientists said it could never be cleaned up.

-Needless to say, the only people who visit Runit Island are government scientists protected by complete hazmat kit.
+Needless to say, the only people who visit Runit Island are government scientists protected by complete hazmat kits.